 As a qualified agronomist specialising in comparative agriculture and food development, trained at the Institut National Agronomique Paris-Grignon, she worked in French and South American vineyards before specialising in tea.
-She is a connoisseur of tea, and has for the last fifteen years made best use her expert skills as a consultant, trainer and writer.
+She is a connoisseur of tea, and has for more than 20 years made best use her expert skills as a consultant, trainer and writer.

 She joined Palais des Thés (a french tea retailing company) in 1995, and was involved in the set up the École du Thé, or School of Tea, in which she was the leading light until 2002.

 From 2002 onward, her writing skills came to the fore, as she researched underlying trends in the international tea market, and focused on training professionals in the tea industry.
 Her first work, Le thé, arômes et saveurs du monde was translated into English and sold widely in Europe (Tea, exotic flavours and aromas) and the United States (Tea, aromas and flavors around the world).